Hungarian nobility: Age of the Angevins

 The peasants' legal position had been standardized in almost the entire kingdom by the 1350s.
 The free peasant tenants were to pay seigneurial taxes, but were rarely obliged to provide labour service.
 In 1351, the king ordered that the ninth – a tax payable to the landowners – was to be collected from all tenants, thus preventing landowners from offering lower taxes to persuade tenants to move from other lords' lands to their estates.
-In 1328, all landowners were authorized to administer justice on their estates "in all cases except cases of theft, robbery, assault or arson".
+In 1328, all landowners were authorized to administer justice on their estates "in all cases except cases of theft, robbery, assault or arson" which remained under the jurisdiction of the sedria.
 The kings started to grant noblemen the right to execute or mutilate criminals who were captured in their estates.
 The most influential noblemen's estates were also exempted of the jurisdiction of the counties' law courts.